Where to Invest Your Marketing Dollars to Grow Your Business

 I know, reading Neil Patel’s definition, the words long-term or consistent basis may have scared you.
 I bet you are saying to yourself, “I don’t have time for that” or “that sounds like a lot of work.”
 And it is, but it’s worth it.
 Here are some reasons why:

-- 82% of consumers feel more positive about a company after reading custom content
+- 82% of consumers have a more positive outlook on a company after reading custom content.

 - Small businesses with blogs get 126% more lead growth than small businesses without a blog